abinit/abinit/doc/developers/new_testsuite.md

 **callback** requires a bit of python coding since it will invoke a method of the structure.
-Suppose we have a tag `!AtomSpeeds` associated to a class `AtomSpeeds` and to a document labeled `Atomic speeds` in the data tree.
+Suppose we have a tag `!AtomSpeeds` associated to a document and a class `AtomSpeeds`.
 The `AtomSpeeds` class have a method `not_going_anywhere` that checks that the atoms are not going to try to leave the box.
 We would like to pass some kind of tolerance `d_min` the minimal distance atoms can approach the border of the box.
 The signature of the method have to be